craftinfo/postgresql/README.md

 ## set (tweak)

-The client library we are interested in, is not called postgreql and neither is the header, so we note this.
+The client library we are interested in, is called "libpq.q" instead of "libpostgres.a".
-It is important for **cmake** find the library, otherwise **cmake** will be unhappy.
+And the header is  `<libpq-fe.h>` and not `<postgres/postgres.h>` as the default name would be assumed from the address.
+So we tweak this.

 ```
 mulle-sde dependency set postgres aliases pq